 How do you curate the program?

 First of all I invited all the artists and professionals I adore (from a professional point of view), and those who are best at delivering their talks, make it alluring from every point of view.
 The event grew day after day, with the enthusiastic support of the most influential leaders in the world and from the most successful Italian companies alike.

 I'm curious have you given the speakers a brief/subject for their talk?

 Actually, no. For this first edition I left full freedom in the choice of the subjects.
 I only indicated the main theme: design in the digital world, whatever this may be: web, sound, motion, installations, game, app, or anything else.

 Can you tell something about the showcases and installations presented during DDD?

-After my experience in Portland at Second Story, I have learned the importance of technology as support to the user for the involvement in any interaction and experience with a brand or a product.
+After my experience in Portland at Second Story, I have learned the importance of technology as a support to the user for the involvement in any interaction and experience with a brand or a product.
 Therefore I decided to involve many digital artists and ask them to bring some of the most beautiful and fascinating projects for the public.
 Some are shown for the very first time, like the SU installation by Bertrand Carrara and Yi-Wen Lin, an evolution of star canvas.
-The Interactive Wave by Sorob Louie, Senso and me, is an video installation that we will make interactive with live tweeting.
+The Interactive Wave by Sorob Louie, Senso and me, is a video installation that we will make interactive with live tweeting.
 Lastly, the innovative interactive dance performance Complessità by Enrica Beccalli and Roula Gholmieh has its European debut after the Tribeca film festival.

 What are you most proud of if you look at the complete program?